 Then disaster struck.
 On 8 September 1900, the city was lashed by a hurricane—still the most devastating natural disaster in U.S. history.
 The low-lying barrier island was swept by winds estimated at 140 mph/225 kph and a storm surge of nearly 16 ft/5 m.
 When the hurricane—known to locals as the 1900 Storm—was over, more than 6,000 people had died, the port had been wiped out and 3,600 buildings had been destroyed.

 Unlike many cities where progress resulted in the leveling of entire inner-city neighborhoods, Galveston's slow-moving economy allowed its lovely turn-of-the-century structures to be ignored, but not destroyed.
-When preservationists became interested in Galveston, they discovered some of the finest examples of Victorian architecture in the U.S. The subsequent restoration effort has increased since 2000 and sparked an unheralded construction boom as more and more major investors recognize the island as a major tourist destination.
+When preservationists became interested in Galveston, they discovered some of the finest examples of Victorian architecture in the U.S. The subsequent restoration effort increased starting in 2000 and sparked an unheralded construction boom as more and more major investors recognized the island as a major tourist destination.

 In September 2008, Hurricane Ike caused massive destruction in Galveston and throughout southeast Texas.
 The 12-ft/4-m storm surge erased large swaths of beach on the island's west end, pulled homes from their pilings and flooded the first floors of elegant Victorian mansions, museums and stores in the historical downtown district.
 New hotels were built along the tourist district and others were completely refurbished, once again proving the Texas-sized strength and resilience of this pretty seaside town.